 Maintenance of Standard Steel Doors and Frames

 This document is intended to serve as a general outline of maintenance activities needed for standard steel doors and frames.
 However, it should be noted that the door and frame are virtually maintenance free.
-Maintenance will be, for the most part, associated with the accessories and hardware attached to the
+Maintenance will be, for the most part, associated with the accessories and hardware attached to the door and frame.

 Maintenance of any product is important and necessary to obtain the maximum benefits of product service and longevity.
 Steel door and frame assemblies are not different.
 In fact, in some cases where the door and frame assembly is used as a “fire rated” barrier or a “leakage rated” smoke barrier, proper maintenance is crucial.
 Basic maintenance to ensure the proper functioning of the assembly is imperative and well worth the effort to provide for human life safety.